 These scripts are placed in the top-level installation directory by the installation program.
 The command to source the appropriate script can be placed in a system login script or in individual users' login scripts.
-See your system documentation or UNIX documentation for instructions on how to do this.
+See your system documentation for instructions on how to do this.